pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

 ## Deploy drainer

-You can install the `tidb-drainer` Helm chart to deploy multiple drainers for a TiDB cluster, as described below:
+You can deploy multiple drainers with the `tidb-drainer` Helm chart for a TiDB cluster, as described below:

 1. Make sure that the PingCAP Helm repository is up to date: